Rashtriya Rajput Karni Sena chief Sukhdev Singh Gogamedi shot dead in Jaipur

 Members of the organisation also held protests in Jaipur.

-Bharatiya Janata Party MP from Jaipur Rajyavardhan Rathore on Tuesday assured that the new government in the state will take swift action against the perpetrators of the crime.
+Bharatiya Janata Party MP from Jaipur Rajyavardhan Rathore on Tuesday said that the new government in the state will take swift action against the perpetrators of the crime.
 The BJP won the Assembly elections in Rajasthan on Sunday.

 “I appeal to all of you to maintain peace and patience in this tough hour,” Rathore said in a tweet.
 “The criminals will be arrested soon and I am constantly in touch with the police.
 I pray to god to grant peace to Gogamedi ji’s soul and provide strength to his family members and his supporters and well-wishers in this hour of grief.”